 The engine serial number is shown on the rocker cover label.
-It is also stamped on the crank case flange below the fuel injection pump on the starboard side of the engine.
+It is also stamped into the crank case to the left of the fuel injection pump, behind the fuel filter, on the starboard side of the engine.

 INITIAL RECEIPT OF THE ENGINE